 Your doctor should have the results of your Tg test within several business days.
-They may contact you to provide results over the phone or to schedule an appointment to talk more about your test result and next steps in your care.
+They may contact you to provide results over the phone or schedule an appointment to discuss your test result and the next steps in your care.

-If you have access to an electronic medical record, your doctor may upload the results of your test online.
+If you have access to an electronic medical record, your doctor may upload your test results online.
 You may also receive a copy of your result in the mail.

 Interpreting test results

-Your test report will provide information about the level of thyroglobulin detected in the blood in nanograms per milliliter (ng/mL).
+Your test report will provide information about the level of Tg detected in the blood in nanograms per milliliter (ng/mL).
 Your report will also include a reference range used to interpret your result.
-A reference range is the expected range that helps doctors determine what is considered for a healthy population.
+A reference range is an expected range that helps doctors determine what is considered a healthy population.

-Different methods can be used to perform thyroglobulin testing on a blood sample.
+Different methods can be used to perform Tg testing on a blood sample.
 The test methods used may vary from laboratory to laboratory.
-Other factors, such as the type of initial treatment and the presence of anti-thyroglobulin antibodies, can also affect your test results.
+Other factors, such as the type of initial treatment and the presence of anti-Tg antibodies, can also affect your test results.

 After successful treatment for thyroid cancer, Tg levels should drop significantly.
-Elevated levels following treatment can suggest that treatment was unsuccessful in removing all thyroid tissue from the body, that thyroid cancer has spread to other areas of the body, or that you may be experiencing a recurrence of cancer.
+Elevated levels following treatment can suggest that treatment was unsuccessful in removing all thyroid tissue from the body, that thyroid cancer has spread to other areas, or that you may be experiencing a recurrence of cancer.

 Because your doctor is the most familiar with your medical history and current health status, they are in the best position to interpret your test result and say what these results mean for your health.

-It is normal to have questions about the results of laboratory tests.
 Your doctor can help answer questions about your results and what they mean in the context of your overall health.
-Here are some questions you may want to ask your doctor about thyroglobulin testing:
+Here are some questions you may want to ask your doctor about Tg testing:

 - What does the result of my test tell you about the status of my thyroid cancer?

-- How often will I have testing to measure my thyroglobulin level?
+- How often will I have testing to measure my Tg level?

 - Do you recommend other testing based on the results of my Tg test?